-This final rule adds the following five sites to the General Superfund section of the NPL.
-These sites are being added to the NPL based on HRS score.
+This final rule adds the following two sites to the General Superfund section of the NPL.
+Schroud Property is being added to the NPL based on an HRS score of 28.50 or above.
+Arsenic Mine is being added based on ATSDR health advisory criteria.